Let’s face it, posting on TikTok is becoming more and more important for businesses all over the world.

 - Your business will gain more credibility because micro and nano influencers have a more loyal audience, ready to follow their advice.

-What’s important here is to write a detailed and precise set of rules for influencers to promote your business.
+What’s important here is to write a detailed and precise set of rules for TikTok creators to promote your business.
 Let them know what outcome you expect, how many videos they need to create for you, how often they need to post them, how you’ll measure the results, etc.

 The Best Time to Post on TikTok